Wayne Huizenga: Ice hockey

 Huizenga operated the Florida Panthers as a public holding company, buying numerous real estate properties in the name of his Panthers Holding Group.
 Capitalizing on the team's 1996 drive to the Stanley Cup finals, he sold shares to the public, whose enthusiasm for the club drove civic leaders in Broward County to use public money to build a new arena for the team.
 Huizenga used the hockey team's stock as currency to begin building yet another diversified enterprise, buying two resort hotels owned partly by Huizenga and other Panthers officials.
 His original investment in the Panthers had nearly tripled in total value to $150 million.

 In June 2001, he sold the Panthers to pharmaceutical businessman and friend Alan Cohen and Cohen's partner, former NFL quarterback Bernie Kosar, for approximately $100 million.
 In December 2017, 25 years after he created the club, the Panthers retired the no. 37 shirt in honor of Huizenga.
 His family chose the number because it was his "birth year and lucky number."

+Proposed Blockbuster Park project

+In the early 1990s, Huizenga proposed developing 2,500 acres of land along Interstate 75 near Miami in Broward County (on the county line between Broward and Dade County) into a complex dubbed "Blockbuster Park".
+The project would have been developed by Blockbuster Entertainment, and was cancelled after its acquisition by Viacom.
+Before the project's cancellation, a special tax district had been created by the state government for the project.

+The project would have developed an entertainment and sports complex including a theme park, a 45,000-seat domed baseball stadium for the Marlins, a 20,000-seat ice hockey arena for the Panthers, production studios (for film, television, radio, and music), an open-air marine stadium, dinner theaters, cinemas, retail, dining, a virtual reality amusement center, golf facilities, tennis facilities, a roller-skating facilities, youth sports facilities, and youth sports; and office buildings.
+The project was planned to be the largest tourist attraction developed in Florida since Disney World.
+Opponents to the project raised concerns of traffic, noise pollution, and environmental pollution that might threaten the adjacent Everglades.